kolos450/SsdeepNET/README.md

 SsdeepNET
 =========
-A C# version of the ssdeep algorithm, based on the fuzzy.c source code, taken from version 2.12 of the ssdeep package (http://ssdeep.sourceforge.net/).
+A C# version of the ssdeep fuzzy text matching algorithm, based on the fuzzy.c source code, taken from version 2.12 of the ssdeep package (http://ssdeep.sourceforge.net/).

 Example
 ------